hartwigmedical/hmftools/gripss/README.md

 ## Version History and Download Links
 - Upcoming
+  - Warn if malformed BEALN field in input
   - Only include specified samples in VCF output
   - `tumor` argument is now mandatory
   - `reference` argument is still optional but excluding it will run in [tumor-only mode](#tumor-only-mode)